eins78/atom-transform/README.md

 # transform [WIP]

-Transform (selected) text in atom editor.
+> Transform (selected) text in atom editor.

-Right now only a proof of concept adding a 'Capitalize' command, the idea is to have a collection of usefull snippets…
+A collection of usefull text transformations.

 The inspiration for this package comes comes from several TextMate packages.
 The small helpers like `HTML > URI-Encode` are the only